lukehesluke/ts-with-prettier-starter-projects/README.md

-# ts-with-prettier-starter-projects/\<BRANCH NAME>
+# ts-with-prettier-starter-projects/nodejs

-Fairly minimal TypeScript starter project.
+Fairly minimal NodeJS TypeScript starter project.
 It contains:

 - NVM is set to node LTS (at time of writing)
 - TSConfig includes strict mode and is otherwise fairly standard